Why we Age: Stem Cell Exhaustion

 Stem cell exhaustion, as explained in the Hallmarks of Aging, is the age-related deficiency of stem cells.
-This particular hallmark is directly responsible for many of the physical problems associated with aging, such as frailty and a weakened immune system.
+This particular hallmark is directly responsible for many of the physical problems associated with aging, such as frailty and a weakened immune system and is one of the nine reasons we age.

 What are stem cells?